 According to the scriptures, the festival of Navratri is celebrated 4 times a year.
 Both Chaitra and Shardiya Navratri fall once a year whereas Gupt Navratri falls twice a year.
-Chaitra and Shardiya Navratri are the most important ones of the four Navratris.
+Chaitra and Shardiya Navratri are the most important of the four Navratri.
 On the other hand, the festival of Gupt Navratri is celebrated in the month of Magh and Ashadha.
 Every year Chaitra Navratri is celebrated from the first day of Shukla Paksha (Waxing Moon Period) of Chaitra month to the Navami Tithi.
-This year the holy festival of Chaitra Navratri will start on Saturday, April 2, 2022.
-Chaitra Navratri 2022 begins with Gudi Padwa i.e. the Indian new year.
+This year the holy festival of Chaitra Navratri will start on Wednesday, March 22, 2023.
+Chaitra Navratri 2023 begins with Gudi Padwa i.e. the Indian new year.

 What is Ghatasthapana?